jrouwe/JoltPhysics/Docs/Architecture.md

 * [ScaledShape](@ref ScaledShape) - This shape can scale a child shape.
 Note that if a shape is rotated first and then scaled, you can introduce shearing which is not supported by the library.
 * [RotatedTranslatedShape](@ref RotatedTranslatedShape) - This shape can rotate and translate a child shape, it can e.g. be used to offset a sphere from the origin.
 * [OffsetCenterOfMassShape](@ref OffsetCenterOfMassShape) - This shape does not change its child shape but it does shift the calculated center of mass for that shape.
 It allows you to e.g. shift the center of mass of a vehicle down to improve its handling.

+### Dynamic Mesh Shapes {#dynamic-mesh-shapes}

+Meshes are usually static, but they can be made kinematic or dynamic provided that they don't collide with other mesh- or heightfield shapes (an assert will trigger when this happens and the collision will be ignored).

+Mesh shapes also cannot calculate their mass and inertia, so when you want a dynamic mesh, you need to provide these yourself by setting BodyCreationSettings::mOverrideMassProperties = EOverrideMassProperties::MassAndInertiaProvided and supplying the mass and inertia in BodyCreationSettings::mMassPropertiesOverride.

+An example can be found [here](https://github.com/jrouwe/JoltPhysics/blob/master/Samples/Tests/General/DynamicMeshTest.cpp).

 ### Creating Shapes {#creating-shapes}